spinnaker/spinnaker/keel-redis/README.md

 # keel-redis

-Redis implementation of the asset repository.
+Redis implementation of the resource repository.